 We also have an advisory committee of eight veteran instructors who develop our annual training and mentor new instructors.
 They evaluate our student learning outcomes, goals, and purpose of the class.

 Requiring Faculty Attendance

-For professional development, UNV 101 faculty must attend at least two UNV 101 Conversations annually to maintain teaching credentials.
+For professional development, UNV 101 faculty must attend at least four First-Year Seminar Workshops and the annual First-Year Seminar Retreat to maintain teaching credentials each year.

 For the Fall 2022 UNV 101 courses, we ask faculty to adopt Cornerstones for College Success by Robert Sherfield and Patricia Moody.
 This book is motivational and also stresses the importance of having a focus and maintaining self-discipline within an academic setting.